Institutional Review Board (IRB)

-Faculty who require students to conduct projects within the confines of a course will be required to undergo training, preferably an online course such as the CITI or NIH Office of Extramural Research, so that faculty are aware of the rules and regulation involved in protecting individuals.
+Faculty who require students to conduct projects within the confines of a course will be required to undergo training, preferably an online course such as the CITI or Protecting Human Research Participants (PHRP), so that faculty are aware of the rules and regulation involved in protecting individuals.
 Subsequently, it is at the discretion of the faculty member to review each student’s project and to determine whether IRB approval should be obtained.

-All researchers will be required to undergo training, preferably an online course such as the CITI or NIH Office of Extramural Research, so that researchers are aware of the rules and regulations involved in protecting individuals.
-The certificate of completion from the CITI or NIH Office of Extramural Research is expected to be submitted along with the researcher’s IRB application.
+All researchers will be required to undergo training, preferably an online course such as the CITI or PHRP, so that researchers are aware of the rules and regulations involved in protecting individuals.
+The certificate of completion from the CITI or PHRP is expected to be submitted along with the researcher’s IRB application.
 IRB members will not participate as subjects in IRB protocols.

 Article II, Duties